-This change will take additional time in the recruitment process and will delay when a Certificate of Sponsorship (CoS) can be issued and when an appointed international researcher / academic can start.
+The ATAS requirement takes additional time in the recruitment process and can delay when a Certificate of Sponsorship (CoS) can be issued and when an appointed international researcher / academic can start.
 If you can respond quickly to requests from HR on this matter, it will reduce the delay.

 Who needs to apply for an ATAS Certificate?